No new COVID-19 cases, deaths reported in Winona County

-No new cases of COVID-19 or deaths have been diagnosed in Winona County, according to the Minnesota Department of Health Monday.
+No new cases of COVID-19 or deaths have been reported in Winona County, according to the Minnesota Department of Health Monday.

 This leaves the total count at 71 people, while 15 deaths have been reported.
 Of those deaths, 14 came from people living in assisted living.

-The Department of Health notes that the actual number of cases may be higher than what is reported, due to limited testing throughout the state.
+The Department of Health notes that the actual number of cases may be higher than what is reported due to limited testing across the state.

-Statewide as of Monday morning, 11,799 people have tested positive for COVID-19.
-Of these, 7,536 no longer require isolation and 591 people have died.
+Statewide as of Tuesday morning, 12,494 people have tested positive for COVID-19, a jump in 695 people from Monday morning.
+Of the total who have tested positive, 8,223 no longer require isolation and 614 people have died.

-Again, the majority of the reported deaths have come from people living in assisted living or long-term care facilities, with 472 of the total COVID-19 deaths coming from them.
+As with Winona, a majority of those who have died, 501, were living in assisted living or long-term care facilities.

-So far, 1,716 of the confirmed COVID-19 cases have required hospitalization, with 452 remaining in the hospital as late as Monday morning.
+So far, 1,799 of the confirmed COVID-19 cases have required hospitalization, with 496 still in the hospital as of late Tuesday morning.

 For daily Minnesota COVID-19 situation updates, visit the Minnesota Department of Health’s website.